More valuable than silver or gold in a real crisis...

 Yes, it costs more to do this, but when you are storing seeds for the long haul … it's pretty darn important that they will not only have high germination rates … but grow into lush, productive crops when you need them most.

 Each Survival Seed Bank™ has a total of 22 varieties of OPEN POLLINATED “super-seeds."
 Also included are detailed growing instructions for each variety which includes helpful information on planting and then harvesting of seed stock for the following year in a survival situation.
-This is obviously very important because failing to collect seeds properly at harvest time could mean starvation.
+This is obviously very important because failing to collect seeds properly at harvest time could have troubling implications if you are going to use some of the seeds to perpetuate your garden for the following year.

 2) Black Valentine Bean, Stringless - Straight slender dark-green, nearly round pads, stringless at all stages.
 16-18 in. plants, hardy, good for early plantings, good shipper, very old heirloom, pre-1850, introduced by seedsman Peter Henderson in 1897.
 48 to 70 days.
 300 seeds per Seed Bank.